The Substation logo

 Contact: laura@substation.space

-As Office Manager, Vickie oversees the day-to-day operations of Workhub, fostering a welcoming and supportive co-working environment.
+Vickie oversees the day-to-day operations of Workhub, fostering a welcoming and supportive co-working environment.
 She is committed to creating a space where individuals can thrive in their work and discover opportunities for collaboration and connection within the community.
-In her role as Event Coordinator, Vickie manages a variety of events at The Substation from contract signing through to the event's completion, ensuring every event runs smoothly and successfully, creating memorable experiences for all guests.
+Vickie also manages a variety of events at The Substation from contract signing through to the event's completion, ensuring every event runs smoothly and successfully, creating memorable experiences for all guests.

 With over 14 years of experience in business, government, and technology combined with more than a decade of volunteering in the Boston public school community, Vickie brings a wealth of knowledge and a strong sense of community spirit to The Substation